Move 2 matches to make 4 squares matchstick puzzle

 First trial is shown below with puzzle figure on the left and a possible final figure on the right.

-The squares in the first possible final solution are separated wide horizontally.
+The squares in the first possible final solution are spread out and separated quite a bit horizontally.

 This figure is very dissimilar with the puzzle figure.
 In 2 stick moves, no way can we convert the puzzle figure to this possible final figure.